 Mind you, seeing as I store my discs and booklets in large binders now anyway, to save an awful lot of shelf space (which I’m hoping to do a video about soon), I won’t be keeping the box itself.
 I still have the sleeves and booklets from the original DVD releases, so I’ll keep those, as the booklets had a lot of good trivia about the making of the show.
 The key thing for me about the upgrade was the content of the new discs themselves, in terms of upgraded episodes and extra features I’d never seen before.

-The back of the box has a brief description of the series, and 5 circles containing small photos of the crew from the different series (without Holly, sadly).
+The back of the box has a brief description of the series, and 5 circles containing small photos of the crew from the different series (without the original Holly, sadly).
 4 are group shots, while the other is of Lister painting the outside of the ship as seen in the opening titles.
 And there’s all the usual technical details of course.
 The aspect ratio is 1080i 4:3, the main soundtrack is English DTS HD MA Stereo, the feature length is 1,466 minutes (over 24 hours, and that’s not counting the copious amount of extras), the episodes have been upscaled from standard definition (because they weren’t filmed in HD at the time), the extras are just in standard definition, and there are English subtitles available on the episodes and extra features.

 There is no audio description, which is a shame but not at all surprising.
 I can see things well enough personally, as I have a nice big TV and can sit close to it, but for those who need audio description, it’s all too common that it’s not included on DVD and Blu-ray releases, even when it is included when broadcast on TV (as is the case with Red Dwarf).
 To be fair, the show’s co-creator Doug Naylor replied to a visually impaired viewer about the lack of audio description on the Blu-rays, saying he tried to get it on there, so this is an issue with the publishers.
 It’s not like they can’t do it, because all the Doctor Who releases have it.